middyjs/middy/websites/middy.js.org/src/routes/docs/upgrade/7-8/+page.md

 - With `fetchRotationDate`, the cache now expires at `NextRotationDate` or after `cacheExpiry`, whichever is sooner.
 It no longer adds `cacheExpiry` to `LastRotationDate`/`LastChangedDate`, which refetched on every invocation once a secret's last change was older than `cacheExpiry` **Breaking Change**
 - Secrets stored as `SecretBinary` now resolve to a `Buffer`; previously they resolved to `undefined`
 - With `fetchRotationDate`, `DescribeSecret` now runs as part of each fetch, before `GetSecretValue`, and the entry expires on the first invocation after `NextRotationDate`; previously it ran as a separate step and a background refresh re-fetched the value at the rotation date
-- A `NextRotationDate` that has already passed now keeps the cache for 60 seconds before the secret is described again; previously every invocation re-described and re-fetched it
+- A `NextRotationDate` that has already passed now keeps the cache for 60 seconds before the secret is described again; previously every invocation re-described and re-fetched it.
+A rotation still ahead, however close, expires the entry on time
 - A `NextRotationDate` returned as a string by a custom `AwsClient` now expires the cache; previously it was read as `NaN` and the secret was cached forever
 - A failed client init (for example an `awsClientAssumeRole` that cannot be assumed) is no longer memoized for the life of the container: the next invocation retries.
+- With `awsClientAssumeRole` the client is now rebuilt when `sts` refetches the credentials, instead of keeping the first invocation's, by then expired, session for the life of the container
 - added `cacheMaxSize` to the option schema; `secretsManagerValidateOptions` rejected it in 7.x although the cache already honoured it

 ### [secrets-manager-extension](/docs/middlewares/secrets-manager-extension)